123nishan/123nishan/README.md

 ## I'm a Developer

-- 🔭 I’m currently pursing MSc Advanced Computer Science from The University of York,UK.
+- 🔭 I’m a  MSc Advanced Computer Science graduate from The University of York,UK.
 - Currenlty working on a project to predict clothing size from demographic and anthropometric data
 - 👯 I’m available for freelance work
 - 😄 This year Goals: Learning and learning -2022